 Thinking back now, I’m finding it hard to remember anything specific about hospital visits since around this time.
 My memory has slowly worsened over the years and odd as it sounds the separate hospital visits all get mixed up in my head.
 I’ll often muddle things that happened with other brain surgeries or hospital admissions and mix things up with events from other years.
 Eventually they become difficult to separate and the details about each surgery all run in together.

-6th Brain Surgery
+6th Brain Surgery and counting

 The tumour had regrown within a few months and I was back in hospital for more surgery in December.
 Navigating around the scar tissue of previous operations was getting trickier and trickier from the surgeons point of view and they were looking for other [less invasive if possible] options for removing or stunting the tumour growth.

 In addition to removing the tumour material this time, they inserted an Ommaya reservoir into my head.
 It was similar to a shunt but it didn’t automatically drain the tumour itself, it had to be drained manually by use of a syringe.
 These reservoirs had also been used more frequently in other patients to inject or introduce cancer-fighting radioactive materials such as bleomycin directly into hard to reach cancer cell sites.

 The reservoir consisted of a tube, one end of which was situated inside the cystic fluid-filled outer part of the tumour inside my head and ran to a point on my left temple, where it ended with a small rubber-type bubble just under my skin.
 The idea was that if the tumour grew in the right way and the end of the tube was in the right place the neurosurgeon could remove the tumour, or at least part of it without actually cutting me.